-With learning to sew came my love for all things fabric, the textures, colors, the possibilities of what you can create with it.
+With learning to sew came my love for all things fabric: the textures, colors, and the possibilities of what you can create with it.

 S & S: So true.
 Taking that fabric and creating something completely new out of it is one of my favorite things!
 Do you have a favorite type of fabric, if so, why?

-S & S: Oooh That reminds me of the crepe you have that I made an Aspen tank.
+S & S: Oooh that reminds me of the crepe fabric you have that you made into an Aspen tank.
 It is so breezy and perfect for this hot hot hot summer we are having.
 What types of sewing projects do you prefer?

 D & H: I love to sew garments for myself or my girls.

-S & S: Thats so great to hear.
-So many people just so bags and accessories and shy away from garment making.
+S & S: That’s so great to hear.
+So many people just sew bags and accessories and shy away from garment making.
 What was your first make?